python/cpython/Doc/howto/urllib2.rst

 to your HTTP request.

 Some websites [#]_ dislike being browsed by programs, or send different versions to different browsers [#]_ .
-By default urllib2 identifies itself as ``Python-urllib/x.y`` (where ``x`` and ``y`` are the major and minor version numbers of the Python release, e.g. ``Python-urllib/2.5``), which may confuse the site, or just plain
+By default urllib identifies itself as ``Python-urllib/x.y`` (where ``x`` and ``y`` are the major and minor version numbers of the Python release, e.g. ``Python-urllib/2.5``), which may confuse the site, or just plain